ballison-git/game-project-repo/README.md

-# portfolio-repo
+# Space-Invaders Style Game
-A portfolio of my own projects, guided and un-guided.
+A game that demonstrates my ability to manage a project end-to-end: readability, user input, classes, nested loops.